joshuasommerfeld/klaxons-at-dawn/README.md

 PCs may use their scenes in order to obtain an item that will assist them throughout the game.
 Gear can be obtained on the active PCs turn (may require a check).

+Gear:
-Gear allows the PC to change the number on a single die by 1 during a check.
+ - Allows the PC to change the number on a single die by 1 during a check where the item would be relevant.
-Gear can be sacrificed in order to add a success to a check.
+ - Can also be sacrificed in order to add a single success to a check.

-Gear is also useful during the final escalation.
+Gear is also useful during the final escalation, in that it can help your character survive.

 ## Checks